allegheny-college-cmpsc-100-spring-2024/course-materials/README.md

 ### Assistance with course concepts

 Students who struggle to understand knowledge and skills defined in this course are encouraged to seek assistance from the course instructor and technical leaders.
-Students who need the course instructor’s or TL's assistance can schedule an appointment through their Office Hour Calendar near the top of this page.
+Students who need the course instructor’s assistance can schedule an appointment through their Office Hour Calendar near the top of this page.
+TL office hours are available in the class Discord channel.

 ### Academic Alerts